Alexandra7a/TourismAgencyJava/README.md

 # *SECOND*
 ![Screenshot 2024-05-27 124940](https://github.com/Alexandra7a/TourismAgencyJava/assets/63046754/8cd3c9d8-55f0-4456-a19e-7af44d35ef62)

-The purpose of the second part of the project is the web functionalitie.
-So I chose to make a CRUD application which uses the data from the main project.
+The purpose of the second part of the project is the web functionalities.
+So, I chose to make a CRUD application which uses the data from the main project.
 ## Rest Services
-The rest services facilitate the requests for data using HTTP protocol and methods(DELETE,PUT,GET,POST and so on)
+The rest services facilitate the requests for data using HTTP protocol and methods (DELETE, PUT, GET, POST and so on)

 ```java
 //request example